 Three positions have been added based on the updated staffing plan.
-The Chief Advocacy Officer for Aging and Accessibility and Cincinnati Citizens Respect Our Witnesses (CCROW) positions are filled positions based on action taken during FY 2017.
+The Chief Advocate Officer for the Elderly and Disabled and Cincinnati Citizens Respect Our Witnesses (CCROW) positions are filled positions based on action taken during FY 2017.
 The addition of an Administrative Specialist position in the Office of Performance and Data Analytics is projected to start January 1, 2018.